Making IOSH fit for the future

 The special resolutions were drafted after separate reviews of our Council and our networks.
 Both reviews included opportunities for input for members across all different grades.

 We submitted a formal application to the Privy Council asking for their approval to amend our byelaws.
 At their meeting on 14 February 2025, the Privy Council formally approved the changes.
-This is a significant milestone as it allows us to begin implementing the changes.
+This allows us to begin implementing the changes.